anokhver/ship_anomaly_detection/README.md

 frontend: cd frontend -> npm run dev

-run a new terminal in workspace directory
+run a new terminal in workspace directory (you can use docker exec -it <name of the active container> bash)

 backend: cd backend -> python3 manage.py runserver 0.0.0.0:8000